 Read the top tips for making the right choice of psychology schools.

-People who study psychology generally want to gain the knowledge and skills that they can use in their personal lives, with their families, and in their careers and communities.
-But all psychology departments are not the same.
+But all psychology departments are not alike.
 Before applying to school, make sure to learn all you can about each program you’re considering so that you make the right decision the first time.

 We can’t tell you which school is best for you.
 But when choosing a graduate school, make sure to think about your training interests and career goals, and apply to schools that have graduates who have succeeded in the field you want to pursue.